-By working with a career specialists, these students develop the skills needed for a job.
+By working with career specialists, students develop the skills needed for their jobs.
 They also take part in training that teaches them about a number of topics, including resume writing and interview skills.Private Industry Council support

 The staff can help employers craft job descriptions and coordinate interviews.
 Career Specialists provide summertime support to both supervisors and students.
 If you have any questions, you can reach the council at 617-423-3755.Vacation coverage

 Students can help fill staffing gaps because of summer vacations, helping businesses run more efficiently in July and August.

 In many cases, the skills learned on the job also matter in the classroom.
 Students get a sense of purpose in their pursuit of high school graduation and college plans.workforce of the future